positive-js/mosaic/src/lib/vertical-navbar/README.md

 but we also provide some states which are allowed to be combined with each other.
  - class `mc-vertical-navbar-item-active` highlights an item,
  - class `mc-progress` stands for striped animation,
- - class `cdk-focused` - focused state, we control it as well for common tab order behaviour
+ - class `cdk-focused` - focused state, we control it as well for common tab order behavior,
  - attribute `disabled` works as expected, making an item unselectable and grayed-out.

 ## Nested items